KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 ---

-**Note:** *ChatGPT (version 5.2)* was used as a supportive tool for content structuring and text drafting.
-All terminology, content, and described workflows were reviewed, professionally validated, and finalized by me.
+**Note:** *ChatGPT (version 5.2)* was used as a supportive tool for content structuring and drafting.
+All terminology, content, and described workflows were reviewed, validated, and finalized by me.